rimmington/disquick/pkgs/disquick/doc/mkService.3.md

 * _network_:
   Whether the service uses the network.
 If `false`, the service runs in its own network namespace with a single private loopback interface.
 Default `true`.

+* _runtimeDirs_:
+  A list of directory names to be created under `/run` before the service is launched and removed after it ends.
+The directories will have the access mode specified in _runtimeDirsMode_, and will be owned by _user.name_:`nogroup`.
+Names must not include a "/".
+Default `[]`.

+* _runtimeDirsMode_:
+  The permissions/mode bits of directories created through _runtimeDirs_, as a string in a format accepted by `mkdir`(1).
+Default `"0700"`.

 ### user argument

 The _user_ argument is an attrset of user-related parameters.